 - The Chair of the Committee should ensure that committee members are aware that their questions must remain relevant to the professional competence and personal independence of the candidate.
 Questions eliciting background information about the candidate's past career and about the selection process for the post are also normally acceptable.

 - The candidate will need to be able to withstand parliamentary and public scrutiny should he or she take up the post, and part of the purpose of the session is to test this.
-Questioning may therefore be robust, and it may cover some areas that might not have been appropriate at the candidate’s interview, such as party political activity.
+Questioning may also cover some areas that might not have been appropriate at the candidate’s interview, such as party-political activity or political donations, where these are relevant.

 - The Chair should intervene if, in the opinion of the Chair, questions are irrelevant, unduly personal or partisan, or discriminatory.